getwd()[1] "C:/Users/0131045s/Desktop/Legacy/Programming/R/Workshops/rintro/activities/week5"

 6 6 18.55490 5.819719 36.75899 73.08169

+Since our hypothesis specifies a direction (positive association), this is a directional hypothesis.
 Note that as we do specify the direction of the association / correlation that this is a directional hypothesis

 Interval data = Data that is measured on a numeric scale with equal distance between adjacent values, that does not have a true zero.
 This is a very common data type in research (e.g. Test scores, IQ etc).